SemaPop: Semantic-Persona Conditioned and Controllable Population Synthesis: Methodology

 \subsection{Framework Instantiation: SemaPop-GAN}

-To concretely instantiate the proposed SemaPop framework, we develop \emph{SemaPop-GAN}, a persona-conditioned population synthesis model built upon a conditional Wasserstein generative adversarial network with gradient penalty (WGAN-GP) \citep{gulrajani2017improved}.
-This instantiation provides a concrete and reproducible implementation of semantic--statistical information fusion, rather than advocating a specific generative paradigm.
+To instantiate the proposed framework, we develop \emph{SemaPop-GAN}, a persona-conditioned population synthesis model based on a conditional Wasserstein generative adversarial network (WGAN-GP) \citep{gulrajani2017improved}.
+This implementation serves as a concrete realization of the semantic-conditioned generation paradigm, rather than prescribing a specific generative architecture.

-The choice of a GAN-based backbone is motivated by its established effectiveness in modeling high-dimensional tabular microdata and its flexibility in incorporating external conditioning signals.
-In particular, the Wasserstein objective offers a stable training signal and a principled measure of distributional discrepancy, which aligns well with the goal of reproducing population-level statistical properties under explicit marginal constraints.

-As illustrated in Figure~\ref{fig_frame_gan}, persona embeddings are first transformed by a lightweight persona adapter and then injected into both the generator and the critic through FiLM.
-This design enables fine-grained semantic conditioning while preserving the original structured representation of population microdata.

-For conditional discrimination, we adopt the \emph{projection discriminator} paradigm \citep{miyato2018cgans}, which introduces conditioning through an inner-product projection rather than naive concatenation.
-In the context of WGAN-GP, this projection mechanism is applied to the critic, yielding a conditioning scheme that is fully compatible with the Wasserstein critic objective.
-Formally, the critic is expressed as

-where $h(\mathbf{x})$ denotes an unconditional scoring function, $\phi(\mathbf{x})$ extracts feature representations of the input sample, and $\psi(\mathbf{e})$ maps the persona embedding to the same latent space.
-This formulation allows the critic to assess sample quality while explicitly accounting for semantic consistency with the conditioning persona.